 In January 2004, ASC's Board of Directors adopted The Cultural Facilities Master Plan (the "Plan") which recommended the construction or improvement of several cultural facilities in the Charlotte community, with capital funding to come from the local government.
 ASC, in conjunction with GCCT, also completed the Cultural Organizations Endowment Agreement (the "Agreement") related to the Campaign for Cultural Facilities.
 The Agreement outlined the campaign to fund facility endowments to support the operation of the new or remodeled facilities as well as other endowment and capital needs in the cultural community.
 The Society is a party to this Agreement and is budgeted to be allocated \$7 million of the approximately \$83 million raised.
 If actual campaign collections are less than the total raised, the Society will receive a pro-rated share of its budgeted allocation.
 In accordance with the Agreement, the funds are used to create an endowment, with the earnings to be distributed annually to fund operating costs of the new facilities.
-The Society has recorded a beneficial interest in trust - Campaign for the Cultural Facilities of \$5,311,852 and \$6,096,043 at June 30, 2022 and 2021, respectively, representing the Society's interest in the investment portion of funds held.
-In addition, as part of the Campaign for Cultural Facilities, the Society has endowed promises to give of \$122,509 and \$195,206 as of June 30, 2022 and 2021, respectively, which are presented as Campaign for the Cultural Facilities promises to give in the statements of financial position.
+The Society has recorded a beneficial interest in trust - Campaign for the Cultural Facilities of \$5,501,675 and \$5,311,852 at June 30, 2023 and 2022, respectively, representing the Society's interest in the investment portion of funds held.
+In addition, as part of the Campaign for Cultural Facilities, the Society has endowed promises to give of \$7,768 and \$122,509 as of June 30, 2023 and 2022, respectively, which are presented as Campaign for the Cultural Facilities promises to give in the statements of financial position.

-The Society has also recorded other beneficial interests in trusts held at Foundation for the Carolinas ("FFTC") of \$6,135,243 and \$7,087,526 at June 30, 2022 and 2021, respectively.
+The Society has also recorded other beneficial interests in trusts held at Foundation for the Carolinas ("FFTC") of \$6,550,795 and \$6,135,243 at June 30, 2023 and 2022, respectively.

-Note 4-Beneficial interests in trusts (continued)

 The Society's beneficial interests in trusts are exposed to various risks such as interest rates, market, liquidity, and credit risks.
 Due to the current and potential future volatility in the financial markets, it is possible that changes in the investment values and liquidity could occur in the near term and could materially affect the reported investment values in the accompanying statements of financial position.